drewsamsen/sr-cards-app/memory-bank/activeContext.md

 # Active Context: Flashcard Review App

 ## Current Focus
-The project is currently in active development with a focus on core functionality and user experience.
-The primary goal is to build a complete, functional flashcard application with spaced repetition capabilities.
+The project is currently in active development with a focus on UI refinement, enhanced user experience, and content organization.
+The primary goal is to improve the usability and visual appeal of the application while maintaining functionality.

 ## Recent Changes
+- Improved loading skeletons for phone emulator mode to be less crowded and more appropriate
+- Created About page with static content explaining app purpose and technology
+- Added "How it Was Made" section to About page describing the development process
+- Added GitHub repository links to the About page for frontend and backend code
+- Modified button colors on study page to restore consistent theming
+- Changed "Learn" button text to "Review" in the decks table for clarity
+- Repositioned the phone mode toggle to bottom-right corner with improved styling
+- Enhanced phone mode toggle to show both options (Mobile/Desktop) side-by-side
+- Improved demo login by hiding the form during the login process
+- Removed placeholder text from email input on login/register forms
 - Improved phone simulator with realistic aspect ratio and scrollable content
 - Moved header inside phone simulator for complete app simulation
 - Made phone simulation mode the default on desktop screens